Petco Park: Baseball milestones

 The first baseball game was played at Petco Park on March 11, 2004.
 It was part of a four-team NCAA invitational tournament hosted by San Diego State University.
 The San Diego State Aztecs baseball team, of which retired Padres player Tony Gwynn was the head coach, defeated Houston.
-It was the largest attended game in college baseball history.
+It remains the largest attended game in college baseball history.
 Lance Zawadzki recorded the first hit, when he hit a double.
+Rielly Embrey hit the first home run in the 5th inning of the same game.
 On April 8, 2004, the Padres played their first regular season game at Petco Park and defeated the San Francisco Giants 4–3 in 10 innings.
 On April 15, 2004, Mark Loretta hit the first Padre home run off of Hideo Nomo of the Los Angeles Dodgers.
 It was caught by Mike Hill, a bartender at the Kansas City Barbecue.

 The stadium's first playoff game was played on October 8, 2005.
 The St. Louis Cardinals beat the Padres, 7–4, to finish off the three-game sweep of the 2005 NLDS.

 On March 18 and 20, 2006, the ballpark hosted the semifinals and finals of the first World Baseball Classic.
 It also hosted second-round games of the 2009 World Baseball Classic.
 On April 4, 2006, Petco Park had its first rainout, postponing a Padres evening game against the San Francisco Giants.

 On August 4, 2007, Barry Bonds hit his 755th home run to tie Hank Aaron's record.

-On April 17, 2008, the Padres and Rockies played in a 22-inning game, the longest game in Petco Park history.
-The Rockies won the game, 2–1.
+On April 17, 2008, the Padres and Rockies played in a 22-inning game.
 It was the longest MLB game in nearly 15 years.
+The game lasted for 22 innings and went on for 6 hours and 16 minutes, ending at 1:21 am in a 2–1 win for the Colorado Rockies.
+The game featured a stretch of 13 scoreless innings.
+As of 2023, this remains the longest game in Petco Park's history.

-On July 2, 2009, MLB experienced the first game delayed/halted by a swarm of bees at Petco Park in a game between the Padres and the Houston Astros.
-A small swarm of honeybees took up residence around a chair in left field, causing the game to be delayed by 52 minutes.
+On July 2, 2009, the park was the site of the first MLB game delayed by a swarm of bees.
+In a game between the Padres and the Houston Astros, a small swarm of honeybees took up residence around a chair in left field, causing the game to be delayed by 52 minutes.
 A beekeeper was called in and the swarm was exterminated.
-The Astros went on to win that game, 7–2.
+The Astros won that game, 7–2.

 On June 14, 2010, during a Toronto Blue Jays vs. San Diego Padres game, there was a magnitude-5.7 earthquake, which was centered about 85 mi east of San Diego.
 Play stopped momentarily in the eighth inning.
 The Blue Jays went on to win 6–3.